SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 NeighbourLoan was designed around a simple user journey:

-1. Browse available equipment
+1. Browse available equipment.
-2. Search for tools
+2. Search for tools.
-3. Filter listings
+3. Filter listings.
-4. View detailed item information
+4. View detailed item information.
-5. Complete a booking request
+5. Complete a booking request.
-6. Authenticate before confirming the booking
+6. Authenticate before confirming the booking.
+7. Review previously confirmed bookings.

-The objective was to create a smooth, intuitive booking experience while keeping the application lightweight and easy to extend.
+The objective was to create a simple, intuitive borrowing experience while keeping the application lightweight, maintainable, and easy to extend.

 ---